CartoDB/documentation/app/content/analytics-toolbox-postgres/guides/creating-and-visualizing-tilesets.md

 #### From the Postgres console

-As a CARTO Analytics Toolbox module, the Tiler's capabilities will be available as SQL procedures that can be executed directly from a [psql terminal-based](https://www.postgresql.org/docs/current/app-psql.html) or from a database tool, such as [aws](https://aws.amazon.com/rds/?p=ft&c=db&z=3) or [dbeaver](https://dbeaver.io/).
+As a CARTO Analytics Toolbox module, the Tiler's capabilities are available as SQL procedures that can be executed directly from a [psql terminal-based](https://www.postgresql.org/docs/current/app-psql.html) or from a database tool, such as [aws](https://aws.amazon.com/rds/?p=ft&c=db&z=3) or [dbeaver](https://dbeaver.io/).

 To check that your account has access to the Tiler, try running this query: